 This article provides information on how to dub Khan Academy videos.

 If you are applying to become an advocate (team leader) and need to provide us with demo videos please read the directions below.
-Remember to send the URLs for your demo videos to firstname.lastname@example.org with the headline Advocate Demo Youtube Videos.
+Please follow the instructions at the bottom of this page to send us your demo video as part of the advocate application.

 If you are a translator on a team and you would like guidance on how to dub, please also use the information below.
 Remember to send the videos to your advocate (team leader) for review.

 Note: Before you read these instructions, think about whether dubbing or recreating is the best choice for your language and local audience.

 Khan Academy allows its translation teams to decide whether dubbing or recreating videos is best for their viewers.
 Teams can dub some videos and recreate others, depending on the nature of the video.
 If a video contains a great deal of static English written text, for example, translators may decide that it is easier to recreate it from scratch.
 See info on how to recreate videos here.

 How to Dub Khan Academy Videos